-There could be a credit check when you sign up for a SIM only contract, but the criteria may not be as rigorous as they are for contract phone deals.
+When you sign up for a SIM-only contract, there could be a credit check, but the criteria may not be as rigorous as for a contract deal.

 Will a SIM-only deal improve my credit rating?

-Taking out a phone contract is a form of borrowing – your network provider ‘loans’ you a bundle of calls, texts and data and you pay them back month-by-month.
-If you always pay your monthly SIM only contract on time, your credit score could improve.
-Be aware that if you miss your monthly repayments, your credit score could also go down.
+Taking out a phone contract is a form of borrowing – your network provider ‘loans’ you a bundle of calls, texts and data and you pay them back month by month.
+If you make all your payments on time, your credit score could improve.
+But if you miss them, your credit score could go down.

-It’s possible to sign up for a SIM only contract that includes unlimited data.
-You can read more about these deals in our guide to unlimited data SIM deals.
-These data plans are good for people without access to WiFi or who might travel regularly.
-It’ is also possible to find deals with unlimited minutes and unlimited texts if you expect to make a lot of calls and send a lot of messages too.
+It’s possible to find SIM-only contracts that include unlimited data.
+You can read more about these in our guide to unlimited data SIM deals.
+These are good for people without access to WiFi, or who travel regularly.
+In terms usage, the best SIM-only deals include unlimited data, minutes and texts, meaning you can text, call and browse as much as you like.

 Can I get a data only SIM deal?

-You can get data only SIM deals – these are SIM only contracts that don’t have any airtime as part of the package.
+You can get data-only SIM deals – these are SIM-only contracts that don’t include airtime.

-Clearly not everyone wants things like unlimited minutes, especially if you’re planning on using your SIM in an Android tablet or iPad for mobile broadband.
-Data plans typically cater for these users.
+Clearly not everyone wants things like unlimited minutes, especially if you’re using your SIM in an Android tablet or iPad for mobile broadband.
+Data plans typically cater for these customers.